 This breed deals with conditions such as patellar luxation, canine hip dysplasia, and osteochondritis dissecans.
 Because they can face so many joint-related complications, your vet will check them over during normal examinations to stay on top of developing issues.

 Costs with all breeds can fluctuate.
-With Labs and Golden Retrievers, this is especially true since they can be used in both domestic or service roles.
-Because you can purchase one who has been professionally trained for specific tasks, their value goes up tremendously.
+With Labs and Golden Retrievers, this is especially true since they can be used in both domestic and service roles.
+Because you can purchase one that has been professionally trained for specific tasks, the value goes up tremendously.

-Due to their commonness, you can find them at shelters and rescues at very affordable prices.
-If you do purchase from a breeder, it is highly advisable to make sure that you check into the authenticity of the breeding thoroughly.
+Both of these breeds are very common, so you can find them at shelters and rescues at very affordable prices.
+If you do purchase from a breeder, it is highly advisable to check on the certifications and breeding practices.
 Each potential pet should have paperwork and proof of vetting before you consider buying.

 Golden Retriever – Pricing

 When rescuing from a shelter or rescue center, you are generally going to pay somewhere in the ballpark of $50-$300.
 This typically covers shots, spay/neuter, and general care.

 If you buy from a breeder, you can pay anywhere between $500-$3,000.
 This will depend on who you buy from and the purpose of the dog.
 If you are obtaining a companion animal, you will pay less than if you are looking for show dog quality.